PandoraMission/Commissioning-Notebooks/README.md

 # Commissioning-Notebooks
 Jupyter notebooks for instrument commissioning tasks.
+To run each notebook, you will need to have pandora-sim installed.